-(2) Exceptions to the Hearings Examiner's Proposal for Decision; Reopening the Record.
+- (2) Exceptions to the Hearings Examiner's Proposal for Decision; Reopening the Record.
 Prior to Board action, any party in a contested case heard by a Hearings Examiner may file written exceptions to the Hearings Examiner's proposal for decision, and any party in an uncontested case may request an opportunity to make an oral presentation of exceptions to the Board.
 Upon review of the proposal for decision and exceptions, the Hearings Examiner may reopen the record for the purpose of developing additional evidence, or may deny the exceptions and submit the report and exceptions to the Board.
-The Board may, at any time and in any case, remand the matter to the Hearings Examiner for further proceedings.

-(3) Time for Board Action on Certain Permit Matters.
-In the case of hearings before a Hearings Examiner involving original permit applications, or applications for permit amendments, the Hearings Examiner's report should be submitted, and the Board must act, within 60 calendar days after the Board declares all proceedings involving the Hearings Examiner have been concluded.

-(4) The board shall consider the proposal for decision at a final hearing.
+The Board may, at any time and in any case, remand the matter to the Hearings Examiner for further proceedings. - (3) Time for Board Action on Certain Permit Matters.
+In the case of hearings before a Hearings Examiner involving original permit applications, or applications for permit amendments, the Hearings Examiner's report should be submitted, and the Board must act, within 60 calendar days after the Board declares all proceedings involving the Hearings Examiner have been concluded. - (4) The Board shall consider the proposal for decision at a final hearing.
 Additional evidence may not be presented during a final hearing.
 The parties may present oral argument at a final hearing to summarize the evidence, present legal argument, or argue an exception to the proposal for decision.
-A final hearing may be continued as provided by Section 36.409.

-(5) The Board may change a finding of fact or conclusion of law made by the administrative law judge, or may vacate or modify an order issued by the administrative judge, only if the Board determines:

-(A) that the administrative law judge did not properly apply or interpret applicable law, District rules, written policies provided under Section 36.416(e), or prior administrative decisions;

-(B) that a prior administrative decision on which the administrative law judge relied is incorrect or should be changed; or

-(C) that a technical error in a finding of fact should be changed.
+A final hearing may be continued as provided by Section 36.409. - (5) The Board may change a finding of fact or conclusion of law made by the administrative law judge, or may vacate or modify an order issued by the administrative judge, only if the Board determines: - (A) that the administrative law judge did not properly apply or interpret applicable law, District rules, written policies provided under Section 36.416(e), or prior administrative decisions; - (B) that a prior administrative decision on which the administrative law judge relied is incorrect or should be changed; or - (C) that a technical error in a finding of fact should be changed. - (6) A final decision issued by the Board under this section must be in writing and must either adopt the proposed findings of fact and conclusions of law

+- as proposed by the administrative law judge or include revised findings of fact and conclusions of law consistent with (5) above. - (7) Notwithstanding any other law, a Board shall issue a final decision under this section not later than the 180th day after the date of receipt of the final proposal for decision from the State Office of Administrative Hearings.
+The deadline may be extended if all parties agree to the extension. - (8) Notwithstanding any other law, if a motion for rehearing is filed and granted by a Board under (c) below, the Board shall make a final decision on the application not later than the 90th day after the date of the decision by the Board that was subject to the motion for rehearing. - (9) A Board is considered to have adopted a final proposal for decision of the administrative law judge as a final order on the 181st day after the date the administrative law judge issued the final proposal for decision if the Board has not issued a final decision by: - (i) adopting the findings of fact and conclusions of law as proposed by the administrative law judge; or - (ii) issuing revised findings of fact and conclusions of law as provided by (5) above. - (10) A proposal for decision adopted under (9) above is final, immediately appealable, and not subject to a request for rehearing.